spencertipping/ni/doc/ni_by_example.md

 `$ni ...`

 Actually, there's already a cheatsheet [here](options.md), which is more like a glossary.
-This is meant to be an exhaustive and functional introduction to `ni` as a language.
+This is meant to be a mostly complete functional introduction to `ni` as a language.

 ##Input Operations
 * `n`: Integer stream